How Caple Church

 The nave roof was rebuilt during the late 17th-century restoration, though the chancel roof probably dates to a century earlier.
 A late 17th-century screen separates the nave and chancel, and from the screen hangs a royal coat of arms to William III.
 A local tradition says that the screen was carved by Grinling Gibbons.

 The font is 12th century, with an octagonal bowl carved with geometric patterns.
 Curiously, there are two pulpits, each with a sounding board.
 Look for several surviving medieval floor tiles, one depicting a huntsman blowing a horn, and another showing hunting dogs chasing a stag.

-The south transept is full of memorial to the Gregory family, including a wall tablet to William Gregory (d.
+The south transept is full of memorials to the Gregory family, including a wall tablet to William Gregory (d.
 1765).
-Gregory was a succesful barrister who served as an MP and rose to become Speaker of the House of Commons.
+Gregory was a successful barrister who served as an MP and rose to become Speaker of the House of Commons.
 He purchased How Caple Court from the last of the Caple family and was responsible for restoring the church and building the south transept.
 Not surprisingly the transept is known as the Gregory Chapel.